syang/second-day/backend/README.md

-Template created serverless project
+1st Step: Template created serverless project
 ---------------------------

+### create a project from template

+- `serverless create --template hello-world --path backend`

+### change the region information

-1. add a line of `region: us-west-1`
+- add a line of `region: us-west-1` in serverless.yml